 Harbor Tour

-The boat out to Alcatraz will give you some great views of the city but if you did not reserve your tickets in time then I would suggest instead you take one of the harbor cruises on the Blue and Gold / Red and White Tours.
+The boat trip to Alcatraz will offer you some great views of the city, but if you didn’t reserve your tickets in time, I suggest taking one of the harbor cruises on the Blue and Gold or Red and White Tours instead.
 The tours are about the same, but Blue and Gold are the colors of nearby U.C.
-California Berkeley and Red and White are the colors of nearby Stanford.
+California, Berkeley, and Red and White are the colors of nearby Stanford.
 The fleets were started by rivals from those two schools.
 The Blue and Gold tour is covered as one of the 4 attractions of the San Francisco CityPASS.

 The Red and White fleet is between Pier 43.5 and Fisherman’s Wharf.
 The Blue and Gold Fleet is just to the west of Pier 39.